-There is also a bird sanctuary and recovery center.
+There is also a bird sanctuary and recovery center here in Daytona Beach / Ponce Inlet.
 This was a great surprise for us, with recovering pelicans, owls, hawks, and even a pair of bald eagles.
 There is a good portion of the complex that isn’t accessible to the public as it’s the hospital section, but we could hear the birds squawking as they were being treated.
 Such a wonderful group of people taking care of Florida’s wildlife.

 Tip: if you’re traveling northward there is another cool operation in Georgia’s Golden Isles: the Georgia Sea Turtle Center on Jekyll Island.
 Their operation is a bit bigger, serving sea turtles and more.

 We climb every lighthouse we come across.
-We have an adorable one in our area, the Point No Point Light (it’s so tiny!), so we feed our need for nautical fun every few weeks with a visit.
+We had an adorable one in our old neighborhood in the Puget Sound region, the Point No Point Light (it’s so tiny!), so we would feed our need for nautical fun every few weeks with a visit.
 The Daytona Beach area has one that’s much much cooler: the Ponce Inlet Lighthouse.
 At 175 feet tall and built in 1887 it’s quite the sight.
 The area surrounding the tower, once keepers quarters and utility buildings, is actually a collection of small museums all about lighthouses and the area’s seafaring past.

 Tip: if you’re traveling with little kids, this is a great place to visit as there are no height restrictions to climbing the 203 steps.
 The St Augustine Lighthouse has 219 steps but has a height restriction of 44 inches tall, so not all kids can climb.
 The only restriction to the Ponce Inlet Lighthouse is that all climbers must do it on their own; they cannot be carried.